Closed Resource Loop

 To help combat pollution from oceanic plastic wastes, Epson sales companies in Europe banned disposable cups and other single-use plastics in their office buildings in April 2019.

-Goal: No more than the 33.5 thousand t of the previous year (actions were carried out using control metrics benchmarked against the previous year's waste emissions)
+Target: No more than last fiscal year's 31.6k tons.
+(Actions were carried out using control metrics benchmarked against the previous year’s waste level.)

 Replace with Sustainable Resources